nsh87/ehrcorral/docs/overview.rst

 Consider a Record for a man named Bill Taft Robinson:

-**Forename:** Bill
+| **Forename:** Bill

-**Mid-forename:** Taft
+| **Mid-forename:** Taft

-**Current surname:** Robinson
+| **Current surname:** Robinson

 Initially, blocking would be performed by taking the phonemic compression of the current surname plus the first initial of the forename.
-The metaphone compression of Robinson is **RPNSN**, and adding on the first initial of the forename would put this record in block **RPNSNB**.
+The primary double metaphone compression of Robinson is **RPNSN**, and adding on the first initial of the forename would put this record in block **RPNSNB**.
 When this record is exploded, it will get the following additional blocking groups:

     * **RPNSNT**, using the first initial of the mid-forename